Car tested: 2011 Nissan Sunny XV

 Price OTR Mumbai: Rs.
 6.73 lakhs (XE), Rs.
 8.00 lakhs (XL) 8.95 lakhs (XV)

 The Sunny has been a best seller from Nissan globally and has sold more than 16 million cars till date in the international markets.
 Launched in 1966 in Japan, the name Sunny was christened after conducting a campaign in Japan, wherein 8 million participated.
-Currently in it’s tenth generation, the present generation Sunny was launched in the Guangzhou Motor Show in China in December 2010 and has made way into India in just 10 months time.
+Currently in it’s tenth generation, the present generation Nissan Sunny was launched at the Guangzhou Motor Show in China in December 2010 and has made way into India in just 10 months time.

 The Sunny will be Nissan’s second mass market car in India, the first being the Micra which was launched last year.
 Both these cars are based on Nissan’s ‘V’ or Versatile platform.
 We drive the all new Sunny in Chennai and find out if it cuts the mustard.

 Exteriors – Though the Sunny shares the same V platform with the Micra, the two cars are much different as far a looks go.
-Most sedans are nothing more than a boot attached to their hatchback avatar, the Dzire is an appropriate example, but the Sunny has been engineered to look more muscular and from no angle resembles the Micra.
+Most sedans are nothing more than a boot attached to their hatchback avatar, the Dzire is an appropriate example, but the Nissan Sunny has been engineered to look more muscular and from no angle resembles the Micra.
 It is wider, longer and has a larger wheelbase as compared to its hatchback sibling.
 The front is highlighted by chrome outlined grille with muscular bumpers.
 The air dam has a large mesh through which the horn and the radiator are clearly visible.
 The front appealed to me the most and certainly makes the car look a segment higher than it is.

 Notice that the left side (as we look at it) of the grille is blocked and thus the airflow is more focused towards the right.
 This has been done to optimize the airflow towards the air intake in the hood.